danielmorgan/blog/README.md

 	git push origin master

 ### Deploy to live site
-Build from source, then commit to gh-pages branch.
+Clean `build/`, build from source, then commit to gh-pages branch.

 	grunt deploy